nikolajRoager/RTTGameMinimumViableProduct/devlog.md

 One problem I have is that Greenland is much taller than it is wide, but my screen is wider than it is tall, so there is a lot of uggly black-space next to greenland.

-Maybe I will put Denmark the rest of Europe there ... or maybe use it for some kind of menu... or maybe if I rotated greenland 90 degrees...
-I really should also include part of the continental US, so we have somewhere to be attacked from
+For now, I included the rest of Europe and the continental US, I am still not sure of the art style for the map though

+I also now need to add zooming and panning to the map, but this is enough work for one day